ashutoshmjain/gita/src/mathuraLanding.md

 <div style="padding-left:40px;font-size:0.9em;">

 Back then, written word commanded as much attention as the code in our times.
 Which meant iterative rigor to precipitate the words into rule based immaculate verses - such that the message stayed in our carbon based memory.
-Primary objective of a computer program is to have data persist in silicon memory.
+On similar lines, primary objective of a computer program is to have data persist in silicon memory.
 No wonder good code rhymes like a poem !

-The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) wasn't trivial back in those days.
-And that you could write only one copy at a time was an entry barrier.
+The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) wasn't an easy chore.
+And then you could write only one copy at a time!
 It mandated the text must be accurate, succinct and comprehensible.
 Scaling compute, storage and network are  barriers that force similar constraints on our code.

 </div>